tryton/tryton-client/doc/usage.rst

 Tool Bar
 ********
 The tool bar contains the functionalities linked to the current tab.
-The tool bar contains functions for the current tab.
 Some operations are working with one record or with a selection of :term:`records`.
 In :term:`form view` the actual record is selected for operations.
 In :term:`tree view` all selected records are used for operations.